the-guild-org/docs/.changeset/large-poems-buy.md

 '@theguild/remark-mermaid': patch
 ---

-should correctly escape '`' if code block ends invalid
+should correctly escape ` and \ in mermaid blocks